 The Ice Bucket Challenge that was all over the Facebook in Summer 2014 and that encouraged nominated participants to be filmed having a bucket of ice water poured on their heads and then nominated others to do the same.
 A common stipulation was that nominated participants had 24 hours to comply or forfeit by way of a charitable financial donation.

 So if we use it in sales, why not to use it in recruitment as well; since recruitment is sales?
 We, as recruiters, are looking for potential candidates whom to sell the job.
-Why not to use game mechanics here to create a recruitment games?
+Why not use game mechanics here to create a recruitment game?

 – offer prizes.
-Though the purpose of the leaderboard is to encourage people to compare themselves with others and therefore make even more recommendations you should always have physical award to offer to winner(s).
-The grand prize depends of how the program is set: do you reward (pay recommendation bonus) for all successful hires or is the prize meant only for the winner.
-The award for the winner could be either bonus, iPad, family trip or something else that you know would encourage and motivate you employees to join the game and recommend their friends.
+Though the purpose of the leaderboard is to encourage people to compare themselves with others and therefore make even more recommendations you should always have a physical award to offer to the winner(s).
+The grand prize depends on how the program is set: do you reward (pay recommendation bonus) for all successful hires or is the prize meant only for the winner.
+The award for the winner could be either bonus, iPad, family trip or something else that you know would encourage and motivate your employees to join the game and recommend their friends.

 – prepare a communication plan.
-There are different channels that you could use here, starting from SMS and e-mail messages to your people and finishing with messages on digital screens in your office or closed Facebook group for your employees.
-Message that you are communicating could be written notes or documents, a short video that you have created for the program, a comics – or all three together or something else.
+There are different channels that you could use here, starting from SMS and e-mail messages to your people and finish with messages on digital screens in your office or closed Facebook group for your employees.
+The message that you are communicating could be written notes or documents, a short video that you have created for the program, a comics – or all three together or something else.